AhmedYousriSobhi/aCupOfTea/fields/tabularData/dataEvaluation/modelBehaviour/biasVarienceTradeOff.md

 The bias-variance trade-off comes into play because reducing bias often leads to an increase in variance, and vice versa.
 A model that is too simple (high bias) will not be able to capture the underlying patterns in the data, resulting in systematic errors.
 Conversely, a very complex model (low bias) might fit the training data closely but will also fit the noise, leading to poor generalization.

-The goal is to strike a balance between bias and variance, which results in the best overall predictive performance on new, unseen data.
+The goal is to strike a balance between bias and variance, __to have the lowest generalization error__, which results in the best overall predictive performance on new, unseen data.
 This can be achieved by:

 - Selecting an appropriate model complexity: Choosing a model that is neither too simple (high bias) nor too complex (high variance) for the given problem.
 - Using regularization techniques: Methods like L1 or L2 regularization can help control model complexity and reduce variance.